On Air Now

-Robert Smith has been explaining the rather creepy story behind the classic 1985 single…
+Robert Smith explains the rather creepy story behind the classic 1985 single…

-The Cure's Close To Me was inspired by Robert Smith's childhood bout of chicken pox.
+Close To Me is one of The Cure's most famous hits, but did you know it was inspired by Robert Smith's childhood bout of chicken pox?

 “I had chicken pox when I was really young and it started there.